xma711/notebook/computer_networks/wifi/README.md

 in short: use 'iwgetid' to get the ssid.

-Solve ubuntu wifi problem
+Solve Ubuntu WiFi problem
 ----------------------

-Just disable the power saving for wifi:
+Just disable the power saving for WiFi:

 /sbin/iwconfig wlan0 power off

-configure wifi using command line.
+configure WiFi using command line.
 ------------------------------

-In archlinux or debian or gentoo, using reference https://wiki.archlinux.org/index.php/Wireless_network_configuration
+In archlinux or Debian or Gentoo, using reference https://wiki.archlinux.org/index.php/Wireless_network_configuration

 command: